opendatamesh-initiative/odm-specification-dpdescriptor/README.md

 The `site_*` and `repo` properties configure website and repository locations and meta tags for the website.

-The `nav` section defines the structure of the site and the location of each markdown document published.
+The `nav` section defines the structure of the site and the location of each Markdown document published.

 The `theme`, `markdown_extensions` and `plugins` sections contain all the Material for MkDocs configurations currently used and the extensions required to make them work.